itaisteinherz/netoani.com/content/blog/getting-started-with-cloud-cost-optimization-on-aws/index.md

 One useful monitoring tool is [AWS Budgets](https://aws.amazon.com/aws-cost-management/aws-budgets), which is built into the AWS Billing Dashboard and allows you to easily set your budget and be alerted when the current bill is exceeding your budget, or when it's predicted to do so.

+Note that I'm mainly focused on compute costs in this blogpost since those are usually the most significant expenses users face.

+---

 ## Updates from re:Invent 2019